Summary: In this laboratory, you will experiment with the use and application of some of Scheme's basic input and output procedures.

-Rewrite the code in exercise 1 to use
+Rewrite the code from the previous exercise to use

 let* (or both) rather than

 a.
 Write a Scheme program that reads in the three coefficients of a quadratic equation (the a, b, and c in ax2 + bx + c) and prints out the roots of the equation.
-You should model this program on exercise 3.
+You should model this program on the previous exercsies.

 b.
 Save the program in a file and execute it from the command line.